 This product is water-based, so the sanded patches should be primed before painting to seal them.
 I patch cabinet doors between the first and second coat of primer.
 Patches also sand nicely with an orbital sander.

 Is Durham's Water Putty Good for Patching Cabinets?

 Being water-based, I haven't noticed any unpleasant odor when using this product, unlike similar products I've used that practically require a respirator to avoid a headache.
-While this product is advertised as being fine for exterior use too, it's water-based, so a water-resistant filler, like Bondo, is more durable.
+While this product is advertised as being fine for exterior use, it's water-based, so a water-resistant filler like Bondo is more durable.

 Questions & Answers

 Question: Can you add color to putty before using it?